Psychicbear/3813ICT-A1-RileyS/README.md

 Phase 1 of the 3813ICT major project
 # Git
 ### Git Layout
 The git repository contains the Angular project in the root folder, and the node server within the ./server directory.
-The default branch is `main` as the default branch convention of Github
+The default branch is `main` as the default branch convention of Github.
+The repository is pushed to my public Github repository located at https://github.com/Psychicbear/3813ICT-A1-RileyS

 ### Version Control Approach
 During the development of this application, commits were made typically after a major feature had been written and tested.
 It was ensured that the app worked entirely as expected before changes were committed.